sancode86/Infinite-Autogenerated-RPG-3D-Game/README.md

 To play, you can clone/download this repo and run it from visual code.
-If you use Windows, you could download the compiled game here: https://drive.google.com/drive/folders/1yP-H3mu9hh8A7m20CajcdKPeyp5MDprl
+If you use Windows, you could download the compiled game here: https://drive.google.com/drive/folders/1yP-H3mu9hh8A7m20CajcdKPeyp5MDprl or you can play it ONLINE here: http://sancode86.rf.gd/ (online option may take a while to load)

 ## Features
 - Inventory to manage your equipment. -> "I" Key ⌨️ or from game navbar.